jewelljones/lessons-learned/Hiring a Good Developer.md

 ![image of developer](http://i2.wp.com/theleancoder.net/wp-content/uploads/2015/10/developer.jpg?resize=625%2C300)

-A key factor of launching a successful software start up or simply building a good programme is to hiring a good developer.
+A key factor in launching a successful software start up, or in simply building a good program, is to hiring a good developer.
 One can identify good developers by ensuring they have some of the following traits:

 * Character traits
   * Inquisitive